ezsystems/ezgmaplocation/packages/ezgmaplocation_extension/ezextension/ezgmaplocation/README.txt

 http://blendinteractive.com
 ----------------------
-The GmapsLocation datatype extension provides a handy way to store latitude/longitude points on an object by using Google Maps to identify and mark positions using their address.
+The GmapsLocation datatype extension provides a handy way to store latitude/longitude points (as decimal degrees) on an object by using Google Maps to identify and mark positions using their address.

 Installation
 ---------------